11.3. Facilitating Meaningful Comparisons#

 Whenever we make a plot that compares groups, we consider whether the plot emphasizes the important difference.
 As a rule of thumb, it’s easier for readers to see differences when plotting objects are aligned in ways that make these comparisons easier to read.
 Let’s look at an example.

 The US Bureau of Labor Statistics publishes data on income.
-We’ve taken the 2020 median full-time-equivalent weekly earnings for people over 25 and plotted them below.
-We split people into groups by education level and sex 1.
+We took the 2020 median full-time-equivalent weekly earnings for people over age 25 and plotted them.
+We split people into groups by education level and sex:1

 fig = px.bar(earn, x="educ", y="income",